-A two-factor within-subjects design was used, with the two factors being phonological similarity (dissimilar/rhyming) and word length (one/two syllables) and, thus, with four conditions defined by the crossing of the two factors.
-Lists were created using the rhyming and other dictionaries previously noted, and the definition of each word in the lists was verified from a standard dictionary of American English (The American Heritage Dictionary of the English Language, 1996).
-Sets of four lists were created, with the four lists in a set belonging to each of the four conditions and with all the lists in a set being matched in frequency.
-Ten such sets of four lists were created, so that 10 four-item lists were created for each of the conditions, with mean frequency of words in the lists controlled across conditions.
+A 2-factor within-subjects design was used, with the two factors being phonological similarity (dissimilar/rhyming) and word length (one/two syllables) and thus with four conditions defined by the crossing of the two factors.
+Lists were created using the rhyming and other dictionaries previously noted, and the definition of each word in the lists was verified from a standard dictionary of American English (Houghton-Mifflin, 1996).
+Sets of four lists were created, with the four lists in a set belonging to each of the four conditions, and with all lists in a set being matched in frequency.
+Ten such sets of four lists were created, so that ten four-item lists were created for each of the conditions, with mean frequency of words in the lists controlled across conditions.
 The lists used are shown in Appendix B. The list shown in position n in each condition was matched in frequency with the lists in position n across all conditions.
-Each of 24 participants performed immediate serial recall of visually presented lists under each of the four conditions, with the order of presentation of the 40 lists randomized across the experiment, and not blocked by condition.
-The participants' spoken responses were audiotaped for subsequent analysis, in which each response was scored for item recall and strict serial
+A total of 24 participants each performed immediate serial recall of visually presented lists under each of the four conditions, with the order of presentation of the 40 lists randomized across the experiment, and not blocked by condition.
+Participants' spoken responses were audiotaped for subsequent analysis, in which each response was scored for item recall and strict serial recall.